Williams Teacher Education Program

 The eight degree programs offer teacher candidates carefully planned and sequenced educational experiences.
 Through these experiences, teacher candidates acquire knowledge, understand theory, pattern best practices, and participate in purposeful field experiences.

-The Bachelor of Science in Education is offered in Early Childhood (preschool through grade 4); Middle Level Science and Math (grades 4-8); Middle Level Language, Literature, and Social Studies (grades 4-8); K-12 Art; K-12 Music; P-12 Physical Education; Secondary English; and Secondary Social Studies.
+The Bachelor of Science in Education is offered in Elementary (grades K-6); Middle Level Science and Math (grades 4-8); Middle Level Language, Literature, and Social Studies (grades 4-8); K-12 Art; K-12 Music; K-12 Physical Education; Secondary English; and Secondary Social Studies.

 All degree programs share similar requirements in general education courses, in learning and human development courses, in professional courses, and in field experiences.
 Specialization course requirements are specific, however, to a discipline, e.g., secondary English majors take EN 4223 Studies in Shakespeare, P-12 Physical Education majors take PE 4213 Kinesiology, and Early Childhood majors take ED 3143 Emergent Literacy.
 All teacher candidates complete a semester of Directed Student Teaching to culminate the requirements for all degrees.

-The Early Childhood program prepares teacher candidates for preschool through fourth grade.
+The Elementary Education program prepares teacher candidates for kindergarten through sixth grade.
 This program assumes that general knowledge in literacy, math, science, social studies, art, music, and physical health is fundamental to effective teaching.
-Teacher candidates learn to plan, prepare, present, and assess experiences that are developmentally appropriate for young children.
+Teacher candidates learn to plan, prepare, present, and assess experiences that are developmentally appropriate for elementary aged children.
 Field experiences provide opportunities for teacher candidates to bridge educational theory and classroom practice.
 Teacher candidates learn to create an environment that fosters the child’s competence and confidence.

 Middle Level Education